Induced Norm Analysis of Linear Systems for Nonnegative Input Signals: Main Results for Uniform Infimum of

-where $\nu_p^\star\ (p=[1,\infty), p=\infty)$ is given in \rec{eq:nu}.
-Then, the proof of \rth{th:ULBA} can be completed by showing \rec{eq:Gstar}, and this has been done in \cite{Ebihara_IFAC2023}.
-We emphasize that, since we only rely on the linearity of underlying systems and the properties of $L_p$ norms of signals in showing \rec{eq:lower}, \rth{th:ULBA} is valid even if we extend the set $\GLTI$ in Problem~2 to the set of linear, stable, {\it time-varying}, and {\it noncausal} systems including infinite dimensional ones.
+\end{theorem} The proof of this theorem is given in Appendix~\ref{sec:ap2}.
+We emphasize that, since we only rely on the linearity of the underlying systems and the properties of the $L_p$ norms of signals in the proof, \rth{th:ULBA} is valid even if we extend the set $\GLTI$ in Problem~2 to the set of linear, stable, {\it time-varying}, and {\it noncausal} systems including infinite dimensional ones.